Candidates with Disabilities

 Please note that candidates are not allowed to take anything into the testing room.
 In the case of asthma inhalers, diabetic testing kits or other medicines you can arrange for these to be left with the invigilator.
 Once started the test cannot be paused to take a break.
 If you need to take a break during the test in order to access medication you may raise your hand and the invigilator will assist you.
 However you need to note that the test will continue running during this time and you will lose time.

 If you have such requirements please register and then contact Customer Services who will advise you how to proceed.
 Special examination arrangements cannot be handled by our online booking system.
+Please ensure you have recent medical evidence to support your request.

 If you have already registered and booked a test date you need to contact Customer Services immediately.
 It is possible that subject to your needs your test date, time or place may need to be changed.